MINERVA Fellowship Programme

 The candidates should specify the slot for which they are applying.

 Application documents to be submitted: CV, Covering Letter, Research Topic-Research Plan (1-2 A4 pages).

-The application materials and eventual requests for clarification should be sent electronically to the following address: email@example.com
+The application materials and eventual relevant documentation must be submitted by email to email@example.com

 THE SELECTION PROCESS